-Although the IETS classifies jaagsiekte as category 3 in embryos, semen may present greater risk because the virus can be found in peripheral blood leukocytes.
+The IETS classifies jaagsiekte as category 3 in embryos and there is strong evidence that embryo transfer is an effective barrier against the transmission of jaagsiekte virus.
+Semen may present greater risk because the virus can be found in peripheral blood leukocytes.

-The IHS should specify country freedom or a period of premises freedom.
+The IHS should specify country freedom, a period of premises freedom, or testing.
 This period should be long enough to allow clinical signs to manifest.
-If premises freedom cannot be certified, a PCR test may be an alternative.
+If premises freedom cannot be certified, a blood PCR test or post-mortem examination of a donor which is at least 5 years old may be an alternative.